wp-plugins/email-newsletter/readme.txt

 6. New Short Code option to load the Subscription Box in posts and pages.
 7. Improved documentation.

+= 14.1 =

+1. Search "ALL" option added in send mail pages.

 == Upgrade Notice ==

 = 1.0 =